110 How to Solder Zinc Die Cast at 350°F with Muggy Weld Super Alloy 1 multi-metal solder and flux

-In this instructional video, learn how to repair zinc die cast parts quickly and easily with Super Alloy 1.
-While zinc die cast can be difficult to repair due to its low melting temperature of 786°F, Super Alloy 1 has a working temperature of 350°F, making it the ideal solution for soldering or brazing zinc die cast parts–with any torch: propane, MAPP gas, butane, acetylene, oxyacetylene, or even a heat gun.
+In this instructional video, learn how to solder zinc die cast parts quickly and easily with Super Alloy 1.
+While zinc die cast can be difficult to solder due to its low melting temperature of 786°F, Super Alloy 1 has a working temperature of 350°F, making it the ideal solution for soldering or brazing zinc die cast parts–with any torch: propane, MAPP gas, butane, acetylene, oxyacetylene, or even a heat gun.
 And Super Alloy 1’s unique liquid flux acts a visual temperature guide, changing from honey colored to root beer brown when the parent metal has reached the proper working temperature, eliminating worries about overheating or warping the zinc die cast.

 Super Alloy 1 also bonds pewter, pot metal, white metal, monkey metal, stainless, bronze, steel, aluminum, brass, and copper–individually or together in any combination.
 This one rod is a must have for every toolbox.